by Garrick Dee

 Depilation is the process of removing hair from the surface.
-Shaving is a good example of depilation as it cuts hair follicles leaving the root intact.
+Shaving is an excellent example of depilation as it cuts hair follicles leaving the root intact.

-One big advantage of epilation would be the longer lasting results.
-Epilating for example can last for weeks on end.
+One big advantage of epilation would be the long-lasting results.
+Epilating, for example, can last for weeks on end.

 I hope this article will give you an informed decision on which method will work best for you.
 If you have any experience with either, please drop a comment below.